Parliamentary.ai

 Description

-The Home Repossession (Protection) Bill amends the Law of Property Act 1925.
-Specifically, it adds a new clause requiring mortgagees (lenders) to get court approval before exercising their right to sell a property used as a dwelling if the mortgage is in default.
+This Bill amends the Law of Property Act 1925.
+Specifically, it adds a new subsection (1B) requiring mortgagees (lenders) to obtain court permission before exercising their power of sale on properties containing a dwelling house.
+New subsections (1C), (1D), (1E), and (1F) grant the court several powers to aid the homeowner.
+These include:

 Government Spending